spidernet-io/spiderdoctor/docs/usage/nethttp.md

       timeoutMinute: the timeout in minute for each round, when the rask does not finish in time, it results to be failuire

-      sourceAgentNodeSelector [optional]: set the node label selector, then, the spiderdoctor agent who locates on these nodes will implement the task
+      sourceAgentNodeSelector [optional]: set the node label selector, then, the spiderdoctor agent who locates on these nodes will implement the task.
+If not set this field, all spiderdoctor agent will execute the task

 * spec.request: how each spiderdoctor agent should send the http request